Replace Your Annual Review Process With these Performance Appraisal Guidelines that Actually Enhance Employee Performance

 “People don’t leave jobs, they leave managers” is a common saying for a reason.
 Employees will disengage from poor management feedback, which will result in the review process being negative and unproductive.

 On the flip side, constructive and candid feedback improves the employee-manager relationship.
-In fact, research shows that 92% of people think receiving even negative feedback in a tactful way improves their performance.
+In fact, research shows that receiving even negative feedback in a tactful way improves their performance.
 Providing constructive feedback to top performers is just as important as to lower performers and improves retention of top talent.

 Good employees want to be better, and employees with lots of room for improvement can thrive under the right kind of feedback.
 Learning how to give effective peer feedback is critical to the manager-employee relationship.